priyatam/emacs.d/README.md

 	M-x package-install
 	neotree

-For additional configuration, copy and paste [init.el](/init.el) into `~/.emacs.d` from this directory.
+For additional configuration, copy and paste [init.el](/init.el)  from this directory into your local `~/.emacs.d`.
 You can override your init.el.
 Don't worry about what's inside—you're going to learn about writing your own later.

 ## Concepts

 **Buffers**

 You don't have windows in emacs.
 Everything is a *buffer*.
 They get added on top of each other.

 You can find current buffers from the 'buffers' menu.